Meet the team

 David's journey with the Trust began in 2007, when he joined as an Education, Wildlife, and Outreach Officer in Hackney.
 He played a pivotal role in the development and delivery of Woodberry and Walthamstow Wetlands.

 Over time, his role evolved to Director of Development, where he led the Fundraising and Marketing teams.
 As well as managing the development of London Wildlife Trust’s large-scale natural heritage and habitat restoration projects across London.
+David was appointed as CEO in 2023.

 David's expertise extends to forging partnerships across the public, private, and charity sectors.
 He is passionate about nature recovery and reconnecting people to the natural world.
 Focusing on the transformation of urban spaces to benefit both people and wildlife.